vironix-health/CKD-ZD-project/README.md

     XG_boost.ipynb

-A Jupyter Notebook that detailing the process of identifying the features most relevant to eGFR via XGBoost regression.
-The data is preprocessed and partitioned into training and test data, then an XGBRegressor is trained and used to evaluate the feature importance.
+A Jupyter Notebook detailing the process of developing XGBoost classification and regression models from multiple datasets, identifying features most relevant to CKD progression.
+The data is preprocessed and partitioned into training and test data, then an XGBRegressor and XGBClassifier are tuned with Bayesian Hyperparameter Optimization, trained, and used to evaluate the feature importance.
 The model's feature importance rankings are displayed and visualized using Matplotlib and Seaborn.

 # How to Use